Barcelona Poble Sec Tapas & Wine Tour

 • 2

-At this stop, they serve high-quality platillos — small dishes with just a hint of fusion to make them exciting.
+Expert in high-quality platillos: small dishes with just a hint of fusion to make them exciting.
 Every dish is delicious, but their patatas bravas are truly unforgettable.
-We'll try some, along with some DIY bread with tomato, Middle Eastern-style carrots, barbecued Iberian pork, oxtail stew, meat-filled cannelloni, or seasonal vegetable dishes.
+We'll try some, along with some DIY bread with tomato, Middle Eastern-style carrots, barbecued Iberian pork, oxtail stew, meat-filled cannelloni, or seasonal vegetable dishes, paired with red Catalan wine.

 The square got its name from the original fountain, which was later moved to Montjuïc and replaced by a copy of the Canaletes fountain.
 It’s home to Poble Sec’s active civic center and a perfect spot for families relaxing over drinks while kids play, embodying the laid-back, healthy Mediterranean-village lifestyle right in the heart of the city.